Phoenix STS Logo

 Book On-Site Healthcare Fire Safety Training

-Certified fire safety training designed for hospitals, clinics, and day centres.
-Delivered on-site at your facility by qualified fire safety professionals.
+Certified fire safety training for hospitals, clinics, and day centres.
+Qualified fire safety professionals deliver it on-site at your facility.
 Available nationwide across Ireland.

 Fire Safety Training for Hospitals, Clinics, and Day Centres

-Phoenix STS delivers Certified fire safety training specifically designed for healthcare premises where patients and service users are present.
-This highly practical 3-hour programme (80% hands-on) equips all healthcare staff with the essential skills and confidence to respond effectively to fire emergencies.
-Designed for hospitals, outpatient clinics, day care centres, and similar healthcare settings, this course addresses the unique challenges of evacuating patients who may be connected to medical equipment, using oxygen therapy, or have limited mobility.
-Our training covers progressive horizontal evacuation, fire extinguisher operation, and evacuation equipment techniques.
+Phoenix STS delivers certified fire safety training built for healthcare premises where patients and service users are present.
+The 3-hour programme is 80% hands-on.
+It gives every member of healthcare staff the skills and confidence to respond to a fire.
+The course suits hospitals, outpatient clinics, day care centres, and similar settings.
+Patients may be attached to medical equipment, using oxygen, or unable to walk.
+We train staff for exactly those challenges.
+The course covers progressive horizontal evacuation, fire extinguisher operation, and evacuation equipment techniques.

 Who Should Attend